dadounsamira/stock-analysis/README.md

 ## Results
+Steve's parents believe that if a stock is traded often, the price will accurately reflect the value of the stock.
+So to visualize the stock performance and to measure how actively DQ was traded , we created spreadsheet and applied the following fields :
+*year
+*Total Daily Volume
+*Return
+If we sum up all of the daily volume for each stock, we'll have the yearly volume and a rough idea of how often it gets traded. to do so , we used loops to to calculate the total daily volume.

 ### the stock performance in  2017

-To visualize campaign outcomes based on Launch date, a pivot table and graphing were created based on kickstarter worksheet, applying the following fields :

-*Parent category and years in filter

-*Outcomes in the columns

-*Outcomes in the Values

-*Date created conversion in Rows

-*the parent category is filtred on theater

-*The row labels are changed to display the months of the year, and the campaign outcomes are sorted in descending order

-*A line chart is created showing the number of successful, failed, or canceled projects by month

-here is the graphic that shows the successful, canceled and failed campaign based on the month of launch, best time to launch fundraising is between Apil and August.
+here is the graphic that shows .

 ![here](/resources/Theater_Outcomes_vs_Launch.png)